-Bruce Prince joined BCHSJS this year.
+Bruce Prince joined BCHSJS last year.
 He has a B.A. in Political Science with a minor in History from the University of Oklahoma.
-He taught at the congregational schools of Beth Am and Temple Emanuel of the Pascack Valley and was the cub scout leader of Congregation Beth Sholom in Teaneck.
-He served his congregation as president and chair of adult education and youth education programs.
-He also served as co-chair of JFNNJ’s Jewish Community Relations Council and as president of the Jewish Community Council of Teaneck.
+He taught at the congregational schools of Beth Am and Temple Emanuel of the Pascack Valley and has been active in the Jewish community.
+He served his congregation as president of Congregation Beth Sholom in Teaneck and chair of adult education and youth education programs.
+He also serves as co-president of the Jewish Community Council of Greater Teaneck.
 Bruce, who has four children, is married to Stacey Lieberman.

 BCHSJS BOARD OF DIRECTORS

 Dr. Rabbi Wallace Greene